SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

 ### Roles and Permissions

-- Admin who sets up billing relationship for SharePoint Embedded need to have owner or contributor permissions on Azure subscription.
+- Admin who sets up billing relationship for SharePoint Embedded needs to have owner or contributor permissions on Azure subscription.
-- Admin needs to have a SharePoint Embedded Administrator role to operate billing cmdlets.
+- Admin needs to have a SharePoint Embedded Administrator or Global Admin role to operate billing cmdlets.

 ## Set up a Standard Billing Container Type:

 For standard billed container types, developer admin should set up billing in their tenant.
 Microsoft 365 SharePoint Embedded Administrator serves as the developer admin.
 Global Administrators in Microsoft 365 can assign users the SharePoint Embedded Administrator.
 The Global Administrator role already has all the permissions of the SharePoint Embedded Administrator role.
-A SharePoint Administrator can assign themselves the SharePoint Embedded Administrator role to act as a Developer admin for SharePoint Embedded.
-The SharePoint Embedded Role is available in Microsoft Entra and Microsoft 365 Admin Center.
+A SharePoint Administrator can assign themselves the SharePoint Embedded Administrator role to act as a Developer Admin for SharePoint Embedded.
+The SharePoint Embedded Admin role is available in Microsoft Entra and Microsoft 365 Admin Center.

 Here are the step-by-step instructions on how to create a standard billing container: